schasta218/DeleteCurrentLoggedInUser/README.md

    * Once per computer
  * WHOM (Scope)
    * To a smart group with a criteria that isolates computers enrolled via a particular prestage

+This is a simple script.
+All it does is grabs the username of the logged in user (Credit to Ben Toms: https://macmule.com/2014/11/19/how-to-get-the-currently-logged-in-user-in-a-more-apple-approved-way/), logs the user out, and deletes the user and their home folder.
+The idea is that they would then login using their LDAP credentials, and the computer doesn't need to be bound **during** the DEP process, which presents a number of challenges.